AhmedRaoofuddin/RAG_Application/corpus/05_api_reference.md

   "messages": [
     {
       "role": "user",
-      "content": "What is Fortes Eduction?"
+      "content": "What is Fortes Education?"
     }
   ]
 }